kubernetes/sig-release/release-team/role-handbooks/docs/README.md

 #### Touch base with SIG Cluster Lifecycle (Kubeadm)

 Validate that sig-cluster-lifecycle has all of the docs in place for the upcoming release.
-Theses are mainly Kubeadm docs (upgrading, installing, changes, etc).
+These are mainly Kubeadm docs (upgrading, installing, changes, etc).
 If unsure, send a message to their [Slack](https://kubernetes.slack.com/messages/sig-cluster-lifecycle/).

 #### ⚠️ Stage "Sunset" PRs